shift7-ch/katta-docs/docs/architecture/storage-access.md

 In words:

 * A user opens the vault in [Mountain Duck User Interface](https://docs.mountainduck.io/mountainduck/interface/)
-* If Katta Client does not have a valid OIDC access token, it refreshes it or starts an [OIDC Authorization Code Grant Flow](https://www.rfc-editor.org/rfc/rfc6749#page-24), asking the user to authenticate in the browser against Keycloak to issue a new access token.
+* If Katta Desktop does not have a valid OIDC access token, it refreshes it or starts an [OIDC Authorization Code Grant Flow](https://www.rfc-editor.org/rfc/rfc6749#page-24), asking the user to authenticate in the browser against Keycloak to issue a new access token.
 * `vault.uvf` (vault metadata) JWE is fetched from Katta Server Backend and